THE PROPELLER CLUB OF THE UNITED STATES

 Section 1.
 Officers.

-(a) The term of each officer shall begin at the Annual Meeting of the Club and
+(a) The term of each officer shall begin at the January meeting of the Port and shall continue for one year.

 (c) Other Officers may be re-elected annually.

 Section 2.
 President.
-It shall be the duty of the President to preside at all meetings of the Board of Governors and of the Club, to perform his or her duties as a member of the Board of Governors of The Propeller Club of the United States, and to perform such other duties as ordinarily pertain to his office.
+It shall be the duty of the President to preside at all meetings of the Board of Governors and of the Port, to perform his duties as a member of the Board of Governors of The Propeller Club of the United States, and to perform such other duties as ordinarily pertain to his office.

 Section 4.
 Secretary-Treasurer.
-It shall be the duty of the Secretary-Treasurer (or his or her designee) to (a) Keep records.
-The records of the membership, send out notices of meetings of the Club and of the Board of Governors of the Club and committees, record and preserve the minutes of such meeting, make the required reports to The Propeller Club of the United States, and, (b) Have custody of all funds, accounting for same to the Club at its annual meeting and at any other upon demand by the Board of Governors, and (c) Perform such other duties as pertain to this office.
+It shall be the duty of the Secretary-Treasurer to (a) Keep records.
+The records of the membership, send out notices of meetings of the Port and of the Board of Governors of the Port and committees, record and preserve the minutes of such meeting, make the required reports to The Propeller Club of the United States, and, (b) Have custody of all funds, accounting for same to the Port at its annual meeting and at any other upon demand by the Board of Governors, and (c) Perform such other duties as pertain to this office.

 MEETINGS AND ELECTIONS

 Section 1.
-Annual Meeting.
-The Annual Meeting shall be held during the month of December in each year, at which time the annual election of Governors and Officers shall be held.
-Members so elected shall be installed to such positions at the Annual Meeting.
+The Annual Meeting shall be held during the month of June in each year, at which time the annual election of Governors and Officers shall be held.
+Members so elected shall be installed to such positions at the regular June meeting of the Port.

 Section 2.
-Quorum.
-Twenty per cent (20%) of the members shall constitute a quorum at all meetings of the Club.
+Twenty per cent (20%) of the members shall constitute a quorum at all meetings of the Port.

 Section 3.
-Special Meetings.
 Special meetings may be called by the Board of Governors when deemed necessary and shall be called when ten members so petition.

 Section 5.
-Board of Governors Special Meetings.
 Special meetings of the Board of Governors may be called by the President whenever deemed necessary, or upon the request of three members of the Board, due notice having been given.

 Section 6.
 Six (6) members of the Board of Governors shall constitute a quorum of the Board.